WokLibCodeClub/Hello-Python/step2/step2.md

 ```

 When you press Return after typing this you will notice that the cursor has jumped a couple of spaces to the right from the beginning of the line - so the next code you type will be ***indented***.
-Indented lines are incredibly important in Python and act like the white spaces in the Scratch if block to show exactly which bit of code will run for which case.
+Indented lines are incredibly important in Python and act like the white spaces in the Scratch *if* block to show exactly which bit of code will run for which situation.

 We know if the person has had a birthday this year and they answered "y", the variable ```birthday``` will be set to "y", so when we make the statement ```birthday == "y"``` this will be ```True```.
 In this case we can use the calculation we did earlier and it will give the right answer.
 So in the next line we want to put the code